JuliaDataScience/JuliaDataScience/contents/dataframesmeta_macros.md

 Third, most of DFM macros have **two different versions**: a **_non-vectorized_**, and a **_vectorized_** form.
-The non-vectorized is the default form and treats arguments as whole columns, i.e. they operate on arrays.
-Whereas the vectorized form has an `r` prefix
+The non-vectorized form is the default form and treats arguments as whole columns, i.e., they operate on arrays whereas the vectorized form has an `r` prefix
 (as in **r**ows) and vectorizes all operators and functions calls.
 This is the same behavior as adding the dot operator `.` into the desired operation.
-Comparing with `DataFrames.jl`,
-this is similar as the `ByRow` function we saw in @sec:subset.
+This is similar to the `ByRow` function from `DataFrames.jl` that we saw in @sec:subset.

 These 3 operations are equivalent: